jeaflynn/algorithm-visualizer/README.md

 - Generate random arrays of numbers
 - Visualize the sorting algorithm in action
-- Control the sorting speed
-- See comparisons and swaps made druing sorting
+- See comparisons and swaps made during sorting
 - Reset and generate new arrays

 # Technologies Used